mocks-server/main/packages/core/README.md

 This package provides the plugabble core of the [Mocks Server][website-url] project.

-Use it if you want to start Mocks Server programmatically by your own, or even create your own Mocks Server distribution with the plugins of your choice.
+Use it if you want to [start Mocks Server programmatically by yourself](https://www.mocks-server.org/docs/api/javascript), or even [create your own Mocks Server distribution](https://www.mocks-server.org/docs/integrations/javascript) with the plugins of your choice.
 If this is not the case, you would probably prefer using the [main distribution of the Mocks Server project][main-url].

 ## Documentation